trufi-association/trufi-server-resources/static-map-tiles-builder/README.md

 Generates static `*.png` map background tiles by bulk querying the build-in OpenMapTiles service which can generate `*.png` files out of the `*.mbtile` input file.
 The static `*.png` files are needed by the fallback extension [static_maps](https://github.com/trufi-association/trufi-server/tree/main/extensions/static_maps) and is aimed at servers with less CPU power and RAM storage e.g. cheap servers.

-For servers with much CPU power we recommend using the extension [tileserver](https://github.com/trufi-association/trufi-server/tree/main/extensions/tileserver) and its [MBTile Builder](../mbtiles-builder) to be more dynamic to changes of the map styles and to be able to individualize map styles.
+For servers with much CPU power we recommend using the module [tileserver](https://github.com/trufi-association/trufi-server-modules/tileserver) and its [MBTile Builder](../mbtiles-builder) to be more dynamic to changes of the map styles and to be able to individualize map styles.

 ## How to use